Home Equity Loans and Debt Consolidationby Gary R. Crum

 To prevent such behavior, some lenders will go to the extent of paying off credit cards with checks sent directly to the credit-card companies.
 Some even require that the cards be cut up at the loan closing.

 Finally, the tax deductibility of home-equity loan interest sounds enticing but may not always benefit average borrowers.
+Recent tax cuts provide higher standard deductions that negate the value of interest deductions.

 According to a recent study by the National Home Equity Association, the typical non prime borrower is 48 years old with an annual income of $34,000.
 And most of these loans are taken to consolidate high-interest debt or finance a child's college education.